-The River course at River Landing Country Club has always gotten first attention among the two courses, both in name “River,” then “Landing”) and in existence.
+The River course at River Landing Country Club has always received first attention among the two courses, both in name “River,” then “Landing” and in existence.
 Clyde Johnston designed the full River 18 during 1996, and then returned a decade later to create a fourth nine, which would be combined with holes 19-27 to become the Landing course.
 In terms of playability, one cannot claim significant advantage over the other.

 Although the Cape Fear River makes more appearances throughout the River course, there will be plenty of opportunities for players to get wet if they don’t control their shots at Landing.
 Twelve of the holes feature a reasonable opportunity for a splashdown, including all four par threes.

 One hole that doesn’t have a reasonable comparison point at River is No. 14, a 415-yard par four that features a long bunker running along the right side of the fairway.
 Those who end up in the trap may find their escape complicated by a series of turf islands dotted throughout the sand.

 The club also features a pair of par three courses to match its championship layouts.

 Maximizing its setting on the Northeast Cape Fear River, River Landing’s courses thrive and continue to be ranked among the state’s finest golf properties.
 On a recent trip to the Wallace community, it became very apparent why both routings are so well-regarded.
 Presented under immaculate conditions – with tight fairways, lush rough, and fast greens – the two layouts at River Landing offer distinct challenges that test all aspects of one’s game.
 It is the consummate playground for any golf enthusiast, and it is impossible to imagine ever growing tired of either 18-hole layout.

 Although it is usually rated slightly higher than its older sibling, the Landing Course’s intricately contoured fairways and flashy, deceptive bunkering pique the players’ interest throughout the round.
 Notable holes include: